Notdbrand/NDBTube/README.md

 # NDBTube
 This GitHub repository contains the code for a custom python server built to archive Youtube channels.
 I wouldn't recommend exposing this server to the internet.
 It wasn't built for that.
 Just use it on your local network.
 If you find any bugs, let me know.
+View previews of the interface [here](https://github.com/Notdbrand/NDBTube/blob/main/Preview.md).

 ## Features
 - Download all or specific sections of a channel